 - 1.8.
 To the extent permitted by applicable Law, an Attacher that exercises the right to transfer, relocate, rearrange or alter a Pre-Existing Third Party User's Facilities pursuant to this Article shall indemnify, defend and hold harmless the Owner of the affected Utility Pole or similar structure from and against any action, suit, or proceeding by an affected Pre-Existing Third Party User arising from such transfer, relocation, rearrangement or alteration. - 1.9.
-To the extent permitted by applicable Law, an Attacher that exercises their right to transfer, relocate, rearrange or alter a Pre-Exiting Third Party User's facilities pursuant to this Article shall indemnify, defend and hold harmless Pre-Existing Third Party Users against any losses, claims or demands arising out of bodily injury, death or damage to or loss of property that results from the performance of Attacher's Make Ready. - 1.10.
+To the extent permitted by applicable Law, an Attacher that exercises their right to transfer, relocate, rearrange or alter a Pre-Exiting Third Party User's facilities pursuant to this Article shall indemnify, defend and hold harmless the Owner against any losses, claims or demands arising out of bodily injury, death or damage to or loss of property that results from the performance of Attacher's Make Ready. - 1.10.
 Prior to exercising its right to transfer, relocate, rearrange or alter a Pre-Existing Third Party User's Facilities pursuant to this Article, the Attacher must agree to use an approved licensed and insured contractor and must agree to the indemnification obligations specified in Sections 1.8 and 1.9. - 1.11.
-In the event of any disputes arising out of this Article, the parties may exercise any of their legal rights, including the ability to negotiate a resolution in good faith. - 1.12.
-An Attacher performing Make Ready must have adequate insurance or post an adequate performance bond to guarantee the timely and proper performance of Make Ready..
+In the event of any disputes arising out of this Article, the parties may exercise any of their legal rights, including the ability to negotiate a resolution in good faith.